prejrdev/guides-and-notes/working-with-curl-for-rest-api.md

 	`curl --request GET <endpoint-url> 2>send_the_rest`

-	or better yet, redirect its output so prompts to stdin and errors can appear where they belong.
+	or better yet, redirect its output so prompts to stdin and stderr can appear where they belong.

 	`curl --request GET "<endpoint>" -o send_the_rest`

 	we can also pipe the headers that were sent

 	`curl --request GET "<endpoint>" -o send_the_rest -D my_pipe`